UBC-STAT/stat-406/slides.md

 This page allows you to look at the slides for the video lectures.
 Simply click the appropriate link below.

-__Note:__ If you don't like my slides/videos, check out those made by the authors on [YouTube](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/).
-Unfortunately for you, the quizzes and exams cover my material not theirs.
+__Note:__ If you want to see additional slides/videos, check out those made by the authors on [YouTube](https://www.r-bloggers.com/in-depth-introduction-to-machine-learning-in-15-hours-of-expert-videos/).
+Unfortunately for you, the quizzes and exams cover my material, not theirs.

 ## 0 Introduction and Review